rweigel/phys513/2023/hw.md

 Save your as a file with name <code>HW2_1.ext</code>, where <code>ext</code> is the file extension for your program, e.g., <code>m</code>, <code>py</code>, etc. Save a PDF or PNG of your plot and name it <code>HW2_1.png</code> or <code>HW2_1.pdf</code>.
 If you used a spreadsheet, you do not need to upload an image; instead upload the spreadsheet file (if you used Google Docs, create a file named <code>HW2_1.link</code> and paste the link to your Google Spreadsheet; make sure that your spreadsheet is visible to anyone with the link).

+**Comments**

+Several students used the MATLAB function `streamline` or `quiver`.
+This are acceptable functions to use in general for visualizing a vector field.
+However, this problem involved writing code that would draw a field line with the motivation that you would understand the basic algorithm of taking a steps in the horizontal/vertical direction in proportion to the electric field in horizontal/vertical direction.

+In retrospect, I modified the problem statement to include the bold passage below because students assumed that I meant use "`ODE45`".
+In general, if you have having difficulties with a problem, attempt an easier approach first.
+This is especially true for computational problems.

+> ... but I encourage you to use a better algorithm using an existing library (such as MATLAB's <code>ODE45</code> or SciPy's <code>ODEINT</code> or <code>SOLVE_IVP</code> **if you have prior experience with them**) ...

 ## Limiting Behavior For Cylinder

 In the previous HW, you computed the electric field along the centerline of a cylinder with a uniform surface charge on its curved surface.